Luis Duno-Gottberg

-Luis Duno-Gottberg is a Venezuelan academic and professor at Rice University, where he holds the Lee Hage Jamail Chair in Latin American Studies.
+Luis Duno-Gottberg is a Venezuelan academic and professor at Rice University, where he holds the Lee Hage Jamail Chair in Latin American studies.
 His research focuses on Caribbean and Latin American culture, visual culture, race, and political violence.
-Luis is the author and editor of several works examining modern slavery in the Americas, mestizaje in Cuba, and the cultural representations of disasters and incarceration in Latin America.
+Duno-Gottberg has authored and edited works on modern slavery in the Americas, mestizaje in Cuba, and the cultural representations of disasters and incarceration in Latin America.

 Early life and education

-Duno-Gottberg was born and raised in Venezuela to Estela Gottberg, a neuroscientist and Pedro Duno, a philosopher.
-He completed his undergraduate studies at the Universidad Central de Venezuela, where he earned a Bachelor of Arts degree in Literature in 1994, graduating summa cum laude.
+Duno-Gottberg was born in Venezuela to Estela Gottberg, a neuroscientist, and Pedro Duno, a philosopher.
+In 1994, he earned a Bachelor of Arts degree in Literature from the Universidad Central de Venezuela, graduating summa cum laude.

-Afterward, he pursued graduate education at the University of Pittsburgh in the United States, earning a Master's degree in Latin American Literature in 1996.
+He later attended the University of Pittsburgh, where he earned a Master's degree in Latin American Literature in 1996.
 He also completed a Doctoral Certificate in Cultural Studies.
-In 2000, Duno-Gottberg earned his Ph.D. in Latin American Literature at the University of Pittsburgh.
+In 2000, he earned his PhD in Latin American Literature at the University of Pittsburgh.

 Career

-Duno-Gottberg's academic career spans multiple institutions in both Venezuela and the United States, with contributions in teaching, research, and academic administration.
-He has served as a juror for several international literary and professional competitions, including the Latin American Studies Association's Venezuelan Section Prize in 2011, the Rómulo Gallegos International Literary Prize in Venezuela in 2013, the José Donoso International Literary Prize in Chile in 2022, and the Latin American Studies Association's Fernando Coronil Prize for Venezuelan Studies in 2022.
-In addition to his academic work, Duno-Gottberg has co-curated the exhibition "La Furia del Viento", which showcases over 120 years of photography depicting earthquakes and hurricanes.
-The exhibition, held at the Fototeca de Cuba, aimed to explore the intersection of photography, disaster, and resilience.
+Duno-Gottberg's academic career includes teaching and administrative roles in Venezuela and the United States.
+He has served as a juror for several literary and professional competitions, including the Latin American Studies Association (LASA) Venezuelan Section Prize (2011), the Rómulo Gallegos International Literary Prize in Venezuela (2013), the José Donoso International Literary Prize in Chile (2022), and the LASA Fernando Coronil Prize for Venezuelan Studies (2022).

-2000-2008
+He also co-curated the exhibition "La Furia del Viento" at the Fototeca de Cuba, which featured over 120 years of photography documenting earthquakes and hurricanes.

+2000–2008

-After completing his Ph.D. in the United States, Duno-Gottberg returned to Venezuela and joined the faculty at Universidad Simón Bolívar.
+After completing his PhD, Duno-Gottberg returned to Venezuela to join the faculty at Universidad Simón Bolívar.
 He taught there from 2000 to 2003, where his courses focused on Latin American literature and cultural theory.
-In 2003, Duno-Gottberg accepted a position at Florida Atlantic University, where he served as Associate Professor and Director of Caribbean and Latin American Studies.
-He also chaired the Comparative Literature program during his tenure and remained there until 2008.
+In 2003, Duno-Gottberg accepted a position at Florida Atlantic University, where he served as Associate professor and Director of Caribbean and Latin American Studies.
+He also chaired the Comparative literature program before leaving the university in 2008.